 As announced on August 31, 2022, the Bank has chosen an accelerated solution for its debt collection customers, whereby approximately 90,000 debt collection customers in Denmark will have their debt to the bank set to zero, and the Bank will not collect this debt.
 Furthermore, the Bank has decided to compensate customers for any potential overcollection related to the issues in the historical debt collection systems on the basis of a data-driven model.
-The Bank expects the compensation payout to the vast majority of customers to be completed by the end of 2023.
+The compensation payout to the vast majority of customers was completed at the end of 2023.
+The Bank expects the remaining compensation payout to be completed in 2024.